 Stuff says: The 9th-gen iPad is charitably best described as ‘classic’ and ‘familiar’.
 Buy if the other models are out of your budget.
 The 10th-gen is a bit pricey and infuriatingly uses the old Apple Pencil.
 But it’s powerful and worth the outlay if you want an iPad that’ll last.

-The state of play: The iPad Mini’s long been an enigma regarding release frequency and positioning.
+The state of play: The iPad Mini has long been an enigma regarding release frequency and positioning.
 But Apple vastly improved its tiniest iPad with September 2021’s 6th-gen, more or less transforming it into an iPad Air Mini.
 There’s an A15 inside that tiny frame – but scrolling can be jiggly in portrait.
 Tsk.

 Stuff says: Removing the most overt flaw from the iPad Mini would be good.
 But who knows when it’ll happen?
 So if you want one, buy it now.
 Just be aware even in the Mini’s inconsistent release schedule, the 6th-gen is definitely more mid-cycle than long in the tooth.

 The state of play: In March 2022, the iPad Air played catch-up with the Mini (better camera; 5G) – and then blazed past by way of the surprise addition of an M1 chip.
 64GB entry-level storage was the only major snag.
 Since then, the Air-ish 10th-gen iPad’s rocked up, though, complicating matters.